brsylcn/ETL-Project/README.md

 - We dropped NaN.

-- That left us with XXXXX rows of data.
+- That left us with 17702 rows of data.

 - We then started breaking the data down into the various normal forms